jcppman/talks/promise-2016/slides.md

 	}
 ```

+---
+layout: true
 # Be a time lord
+---

 - setTimeout

+Say we have a Component
 ```
 	// MyUIComponent implementation
 	function MyUICompoment() {
 		this.trigger('selected');
 	}

 ```
+--

+We new an instance and attach the handler
 ```

 	var file = new MyUIComponent();